Harshjha1002/Harshjha1002/README.md

 - 👋 Hi, I’m @Harshjha1002.
-- 👀 I’m interested in hacking.
+- 👀 I’m interested in Web Development, and want to start my career in web development.
-- 🌱 I’m currently learning 12th.
+- 🌱 I’m currently Pursuing BCA.
-- 💞️ I’m looking to collaborate on bca
 - 📫 How to reach me ...

 <!---